Osaka City 大阪市

 Osaka City Government has developed an educational environment for children and a friendly environment for raising children, for we aim to establish Osaka as a city in which every child has equal opportunity to receive education and health care that are provided free of charge.

-In terms of educational content, Osaka municipal elementary and junior high schools provide a tablet computer for each student, and use them to promote individually optimal learning and collaborative learning.
-Also, to nurture children's competitiveness and strengths to survive in an international society, the Osaka City Government provides English education under the 9-year integrated curriculum at all public elementary through junior high schools.
+In terms of educational content, Osaka municipal elementary and junior high schools, and other similar institutions, provide each student with a tablet computer and use these devices to promote individually optimized learning and collaborative learning.
+Furthermore, to nurture children's competitiveness and strengths needed to thrive in an international society, the Osaka City Government provides English education covering the full nine-year integrated curriculum, from the first grade of elementary school to the third grade of junior high school.
 Furthermore, we have opened an integrated junior high and high school on a basis of education for international understanding and foreign languages, through which students can obtain International Baccalaureate accreditation.
 The International Baccalaureate Course was also launched in April 2020.
 (Since April 2022, the jurisdiction of the City's high schools and integrated junior high and high schools have been transferred to Osaka Prefecture.)

 Improving measures for senior citizens